genellann/Signals/README.md

 ## UNIT TESTS

 In order to test the Signals library, I created a simple Phaser game for each min (simple and full).
+Find them [here](/test).

 ### How to run the tests
 1. Run npm install